Nausea-Friendly Meals for Ozempic | Gentle Foods That Actually Stay Down

 8. Scrambled Eggs (Soft, No Butter)

 Eggs are incredibly easy to digest when cooked soft and without oil or butter.
 Use cooking spray and keep the heat low.
-The trick for nausea days: cook them until just set, not dry.
+The trick for queasy days: cook them until just set, not dry.
 Dry eggs are harder to get down.
 Add a tiny pinch of salt — your body probably needs it if you've been eating less than usual.

 - 3 large eggs